 Different departments at the University of Reading favour different referencing styles.
-Our Institute of Education specifies APA 7th edition.
-For help with citing specific types of publication use the resources, or contact your Academic Liaison Librarians, listed below.
+UoR Institute of Education specifies APA 7th edition.
+Find out how this works through the resources below, contacting your Academic Liaison Librarians if you need further individual help.

-University of Reading Institute of Education uses APA 7th edition referencing (as published 2020).
+University of Reading Institute of Education uses APA 7th edition referencing (published 2020).
 Consult your course materials for guidance or resources listed here:

 Things to note about APA.
-There are 'inconsistencies' such as the need to add pp for book chapter page numbers but not journal references.
+There are 'inconsistencies' such as the need to add pp. for book chapter page numbers but not journal page numbers.
 Only US legislation is mentioned in the print APA manual, so students need to extrapolate what to do when referring to other legal systems.
 Keep checking and practicing!